ANNarchy/ANNarchy-iCub/ReadMe.md

 ## Interface description
 Possible actions are the reading and writing of joint angles, get the current state or move the robot joints.
 Further, the camera images and the tactile sensors data can be received.

+## TODO: update documentation -> outdated
 The interface has a modular structure with one main class and several subclasses.
-The main class is the "iCubANN" class, handling the subclass instances.
+The main class is the "iCub_ANN_wrapper" class.
 The subclasses representing the different modules are JointReader, JointWriter, VisualReader and SkinReader with the following functionalities:

 1. *JointReader:*<br>
     This module handles the joint reading.
 The iCub robot is divided in multiple robot parts, which are the head, right arm, left arm, torso right leg and left leg.<br>